-Join Timothy Pintello for an in-depth discussion in this video Creating a snapshot of your virtual machine provides you with in-depth training on IT.
-Taught by Timothy Pintello as part of the Basic Installation and Configuration of Windows Server 2012
+Join Timothy Pintello for an in-depth discussion in this video Creating a snapshot of your virtual machine, part of Basic Installation and Configuration of Windows Server 2012.

 Learn how to choose an edition that's right for your setup, install Windows Server 2012 and the VirtualBox drivers, and then configure the services and roles on your new server.
 Timothy also shows how to set up local storage and manage Windows Server in one of two ways: through the command line or with the simple admin interface that ships with Windows Server.